 Figure 22-1b – Interaction of Clause 22 primitives with clause 18 and 20 primitives: Behavior of VHT RX PHY for different values of the FORMAT parameter of a received PPDU.

-Figure 22-1c – Interaction of Clause 22 primitives with clause 18 and 20 primitives: PHYCONFIG.request and PHYCONFIG.confirm.
+Figure 22-1c – Interaction of Clause 22 primitives with clause 18 and 20 primitives: PHYCONFIG.request, PHYCONFIG.confirm and CCA primitives.